Rocket Lab acquires a booster that falls from space with a helicopter

 “Eighty percent of the cost of the entire rocket in that first stage, in terms of materials and labor,” said Peter Beck, chief executive of Rocket Lab, in an interview Friday.

-SpaceX pioneered a new era of reusable rockets, and now it regularly lands and flies the first stages of its Falcon 9 rockets again and again.
+SpaceX pioneered a new era of reusable rockets, and now it regularly lands and flies the first stages of its Falcon 9 rockets once more and once more.
 Falcon 9’s second stages (as well as Rocket Lab’s Electron rocket) are still neglected, and usually burn up while re-entering Earth’s atmosphere.
 SpaceX is designing its next-generation super rocket, the Starship, to be completely reusable.
 Competitors such as Blue Origin, United Launch Alliance, and companies in China are developing missiles that can be at least partially reused.

-NASA’s space shuttles were partially reusable, but required labor-intensive and expensive work after each flight, and did not deliver on their promises of aircraft-like operations.
+NASA’s space shuttles were partially reusable, but required labor-intensive and expensive work following each flight, and did not deliver on their promises of aircraft-like operations.

 Leave a Comment